syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 ---
 layout: post
-title: Getting started with .NET MAUI Tab View (SfTabView) | Syncfusion
+title: Getting Started with .NET MAUI Tab View | Syncfusion
 description: Learn here all about getting started with Syncfusion .NET MAUI Tab View (SfTabView) control, its elements and more.
 platform: maui
 control: Tab View